Bringing Vaccinations to the people of East Multnomah County

 - There have been more than eight ethnicities and races represented including: Hispanic, Middle Eastern, Somali, Black, Romanian, Pacific Islander, Native American, and White.

-ECCH’s Director Christine Sanders and her team of community health workers have made significant efforts to overcome as many barriers to receiving the vaccine as possible.
+ECCH’s team of community health workers have made significant efforts to overcome as many barriers to receiving the vaccine as possible.
 The team’s diversity has made it possible to accommodate multi-faceted cultural differences so that people are comfortable, confident, and safe.

 We realize that this might sound like we are bragging about the ECCH team.
 Well, we admit it.
 We are doing just that.